GraymonDgt/PVZFusionArchipelago/README.md

 # SETUP GUIDE

-Download the PVZ Fusion Multilanguage translation here: https://github.com/Teyliu/PVZF-Translation (Currently only Multi-Language 2.7 has been tested)
+Download the melonloader version of the PVZ Fusion Multilanguage translation here: https://github.com/Teyliu/PVZF-Translation (Currently only Multi-Language 2.7 has been tested)

 Download PVZFusionArchipelago.zip and extract its contents into the same folder as PlantsVsZombiesRH.exe,